anubhabghosh/NovelESN/README.md

 the numerical instability issues of the standard one.

 ## main.py
-It receives a txt file with a time series (training data) and it predicts the continuation at certain future instants of time.
+It receives a txt file with a time series (training data) and it predicts its continuation at certain future instants of time.
+The program will save and plot the prediction obtained.
 The code is run via terminal:
 ```
 python main.py training_data.txt outputfile.txt tau history_q beta test_data.txt